gemnioo/MixedCFWRules/LlamaIndex/README.md

 https://github.com/haibbo/cf-openai-azure-proxy/blob/main/cf-openai-azure-proxy.js

-As you could access the cloudflare dev domain. there is no need for step 5 bypass GFW for inside usage
+As you could access the Cloudflare dev domain. there is no need for step 5 bypass GFW for inside usage